WithSecureLabs/cloud-wiki/docs/aws/services/API_Gateway.md

 - Integrations are what an API triggers upon invocation, for example an HTTP API may trigger a Lambda function.
 Care should be taken to make sure any downstream invocations are not exploitable in some way.
 - CloudTrail can be used to monitor API's that are invoking Lambda functions etc. In addition, CloudWatch support for other types of API level logging is available.
 - If the gateway is intended to be behind an elastic load balancer or internal, then `endpointConfiguration`-> `types` should say `PRIVATE`
+- Ensure any resource based policies that are applied to an API is secure, ensure condition checks are in place.

 ## Operational Notes